strawberrymusicplayer/strawberry/.github/ISSUE_TEMPLATE.md

 ---

-For general technical questions and help with technical issues please use the forum on https://forum.strawberrymusicplayer.org/
+For technical issues, questions and feature requests please use the forum on https://forum.strawberrymusicplayer.org/

 **Describe the bug**
 A clear and concise description of what the bug is.